Codeception/codeception.github.com/_posts/2019-12-19-codeception-4.markdown

 Congratulations!
 An upgrade is done.
 Now you will be able to use each module individually.

-**Thanks to Gintautas Miselis @Naktibalda for splitting the core and working Symfony support**
+**Thanks to Gintautas Miselis @Naktibalda for splitting the core and adding Symfony 5 support**

 ## Phar Distribution